jphong125/stellaapic/Writerside/topics/Promo-Win.md

 Operator should handle the transaction in their system and send promowin transactionid back to the  Lucky Monaco.

-Important:The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.
+Important : The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.

 ## API URL